maytusp/tta-nav/README.md

+Update:
+[26 June 2024]: We will publish a minimal version on colab soon
 ## An official implementation of "TTA-Nav: Test-time Adaptive Reconstruction for Point-Goal Navigation under Visual Corruptions"
 Read the preprint version at: https://arxiv.org/abs/2403.01977 \
 Project page (including demos): https://sites.google.com/view/tta-nav